 Filling the system with fresh water after every use greatly slows this process, allowing the automated spectra units to operate with less frequent prefilter changes, but units operated for only an hour or so a day will probably need to have the filters changed due to odor before they are dirty enough to restrict water flow.
-Prefilters can be cleaned.
-We recommend that you have three sets in service, one in the unit, one set soaking overnight in a bucket of clean fresh or salt water and one set drying for the next use.
-After shutting down the unit remove the used prefilters and install the dry set.
+Prefilters can be cleaned gently a limited number of times.
+After shutting down the unit remove the used prefilters and install a clean set.
 Leave the housings full of air until the next use.
-On non-automated systems, open the pressure relief when starting if there is a lot of air in the system until the air is cleared out through the brine overboard.
-The filters will get just as clean when soaked in sea water, but dry much faster if soaked in fresh.
-Given gentle handling, prefilters can be reused many times.
+Given gentle handling, prefilters can be reused up to 3 times.